By: Phillip Mattie

 Brainstorming Eases Tension

 While writing essays, students often find themselves at a loss for words.
+You might learn it during senior high school tutoring.
 They are about halfway done the essay, have a thesis and a body paragraph for an idea they thought of on the fly, and then stall.
 It’s incredibly common, actually, for students to sputter out at this point.
 Because they didn’t brainstorm.
 The student had one good idea, wrote about it in the body, and then… poof.
 Nothing.
 And they cannot get back into idea generating mode.

 Well, guess what?
 If you brainstorm, you will never find yourself at a loss for words.
 Your next topic is just sitting there, waiting for you to write about it.
 There is no stalling or sputtering at any point of the essay because there is a clear direction in which to go.
 Just think of all those minutes where you sat with your pencil in your mouth, essay half finished, and you’re trying to figure out another topic to write about when your pencil could’ve been a blur on the page.
 Brainstorming is a time saver!